99danirmoya/Azure-Panic-Button/README.md

 As the device is battery dependant, the built-in AXP192 chip has been set up to allow turning on and off the device via PWR button.

 The folder to find the latest device code is **`CC4IoTFADevice`**, consisting of a PlatformIO project.
-The folder named **`CCIoTFADevice`** is just an older version developed in Arduino IDE.
+The folder named `CCFADevice` is just an older version developed in Arduino IDE.
 The project is able to build, upload and deploy through OTA new firmware for three ESP32 at once.
 Each ESP32 has a "main.cpp" and "iot_config.h" file and share "AzIoTSasToken" and "SerialLogger" source and header files.
 This allows DevOps CI/CD at some level, even if the model is LAN-based instead of cloud-based.

 </div>